 Anna Meares’ sportsmanship, passion, focus and determination has been recognised by Australians and the cycling world alike.
 The Olympic gold medallist’s never say quit attitude has seen her voted the Australian Institute of Sport Athlete of the Year in 2007 and 2011, inducted into the AIS ‘Best of the Best,’ named Australian Elite Female Track cyclist of the year seven times and Australian Cyclist of the year twice.
 In 2005 Meares was recognised with an Order of Australia (OAM) for her service to cycling and the community.
 In a career that spanned more than 15 years, Anna also overcame adversity, recovering from a horrific crash in which she suffered a broken neck, to claim an Olympic silver medal seven months later at the Beijing 2008 Olympic Games.

 Steve knows about the anguish of injury.
-Two minutes into captaining his country for the first time he suffered a season ending injury.
+Minutes into captaining his country for the first time he suffered a season ending injury.
 To keep his mind active and to pursue his interest in cultural change he took up a position in Deloitte's Human Capitol practice.
-Whilst working for Deloitte he played a game of wheelchair rugby at the soldier recovery center in Darwin and after seeing images of the Invictus Games the idea was born to bring the Games down under.
+Whilst working for Deloitte he played a game of wheelchair rugby at the soldier recovery centre in Darwin and after seeing images of the Invictus Games the idea was born to bring the Games down under.
 Stephen Moore is a former Australian Rugby Union footballer and captain of the Wallabies.
-Moore’s first captaincy stint lasted just 60 seconds, when he ruptured his ACL against France but he didn’t miss a beat on his return and continued to set the tone as he led the Wallabies to a fourth Rugby World Cup final.
+Moore’s first captaincy stint lasted just a minute, when he ruptured his ACL against France but he didn’t miss a beat on his return and continued to set the tone as he led the Wallabies to a fourth Rugby World Cup final.

 The Honourable Brendan Nelson AO BMBS FRACP (Hon) FAMA